RoleModel/BestPractices/rails/database-migrations.md

 ```

 A few things to note about this data migration:
-- The `MoveTags` migration defines to child classes: `MoveTags::Tag` and `MoveTags::BlogPost`.
+- The `MoveTags` migration defines two child classes: `MoveTags::Tag` and `MoveTags::BlogPost`.
 These classes are completely different than the classes residing in `app/models`.
 You can even delete the now unused `Tag` class in `app/models` and this migration will still run!
 - For brevity, this example doesn't worry about dropping the `tags` table, and the `down` method should be expanded to move the tags from blog posts back to tags.
 - Logging is your friend when doing data migrations.
 Do it early and do it often.